Which of the following best describes 'useful information' in the... | Study Prep in Pearson+

 1

-Understand the concept of 'useful information' in business communication.
-Useful information is defined as information that is relevant, timely, and aids decision-making.
+Step 1: Understand the concept of 'useful information' in financial accounting.
+Useful information is defined as information that helps users make decisions.
+It must possess two fundamental qualities: relevance and faithful representation.

-Analyze why informal information without documentation may not be considered useful.
-It lacks reliability and traceability, which are essential for effective decision-making.
+Step 2: Relevance means the information should be capable of influencing decisions by helping users predict future outcomes or confirm past decisions.
+It should be timely and applicable to the decision-making process.

-Evaluate why information that is only positive and avoids negative aspects is not useful.
-Decision-making requires a balanced view, including both positive and negative aspects to assess risks and opportunities.
+Step 3: Faithful representation means the information should accurately depict the economic phenomena it is intended to represent.
+It should be complete, neutral, and free from error.

 Watch next